inventree/inventree-docs/docs/start/backup.md

 ### Daily Backup

+If desired, InvenTree can be configured to perform automated daily backups.
+The run-time setting to control this is found in the *Server Configuration* tab.

+{% with id="auto-backup", url="start/auto-backup.png", description="Automatic daily backup" %}
+{% include 'img.html' %}
+{% endwith %}

 ## Restore from Backup

 To restore from a previous backup, run the following command from the shell (within virtual environment if configured):